bsmith89/midas2-wiki/Home.md

 4. **Population SNV Computation**

-   There are three main steps to compute and report population SNV in MIDAS2.
+   There are three main steps to compute and report population SNV in MIDAS 2.0.

-   First, for each relevant genomic site, MIDAS2 determines the set of alleles present across all relevant samples.
+   First, for each relevant genomic site, MIDAS 2.0 determines the set of alleles present across all relevant samples.
 Specifically, for each allele (A, C, G, T), `merge_snps` subcommand (1) tallys the sample counts (_sc_) of relevant samples containing corresponding allele (`scA:scT`),